Below you can find out more information about a selection of successful authors who have studied at the Centre for New Writing.

 Clare Wigfall's debut collection of stories, The Loudest Sound and Nothing, was published by Faber in August 2007.
 Described by Tash Aw, author of The Harmony Silk Factory, as, "Unsettling, brooding and beautifully crafted," the stories move backwards and forwards through time and between countries and are linked by feelings of loss and yearning.

 Claire's stories have already been published in Prospect, New Writing 10, Tatler, new anthology X-24: unclassified and the Dublin Review and commissioned for Radio 4.
 Her children’s book Has Anyone Seen My Chihuahua, illustrated by Ollie Letts, appeared in 2011.

 Tod Wodicka's first novel, All Shall Be Well; And All Shall Be Well; And All Manner of Things Shall Be Well, was published in July 2007 by Jonathan Cape in the UK and in January 2008 by Pantheon in the US.
-It received excellent reviews, including from New Statesman, The Guardian and the Financial Times in the UK, and The New York Times, The Boston Globe and The New Yorker in the US.
+It received excellent reviews, including from New Statesman, The Guardian and the Financial Times in the UK, and The New York Times and The New Yorker in the US.

 Tod has also written for several UK newspapers and magazines.
 Most recently, he has written about discovering his father was homosexual in The Guardian, and about Philip Roth's Zuckerman books in New Statesman.

 He is currently writing his second novel to be published by Jonathan Cape in the UK and Pantheon in the US.